 Formed in 1990 the Carlyle Circle brings together and thanks those who pledge to leave a legacy to the University.
-To celebrate their 30th anniversary, we’re highlighting 30 gifts from the collections to show one of the many ways the University has been shaped by legacy giving.
+To celebrate their 30th anniversary in 2020, we highlighed 30 gifts from the collections to show one of the many ways the University has been shaped by legacy giving.

 The exhibition includes items gifted to the University by collectors passionate about their subject together with stories from our curators dedicated to their care, conservation and study.